cgmartin/envhandlebars/README.md

 See the [each block helper](http://handlebarsjs.com/builtin_helpers.html#iteration) docs page for more information.

-You can disable this behaviour by passing the option `--no_arrays` to the `envhandlebars` command if you have env variables that conflict with this convention and you don't want to use iterators.
+**NOTE:**

+Some environments may have variables that conflict with this convention.

-Or you can use `--array_var_prefix=FOO_` to parse only variables that start with `FOO_`
+Use the `--array-var-prefix=FOO_` option to enable iterators only for variables that start with `FOO_`.

+Alternatively, iterator parsing can be completely disabled with the `--no-arrays` option.

 ## Docker Usage